 Looks at relationship issues, denial, domestic violence & its causes.
 An opinion piece.

 |Most people at some point have lived in denial.
 Other's issues and problems are obvious, yet we are hesitant to acknowledge our own.

 Each person has their own truth when dealing with the causes of emotional pain...especially to do with relationships.
-We were there, we know what happened, yet we make subconscious adjustments to the truth so it fits better into what we are comfortable admitting to others, and in turn, to ourselves.
+We were there and we know what happened, yet we make subconscious adjustments to the truth, so it fits better into what we are comfortable admitting to others, and in turn, to ourselves.
 Also gaining empathy and support within the family or support network, which serves to limit responsibility for where we find ourselves.

 In order to better understand ourselves and grow, there needs to be both truth and ownership.
 Otherwise, we learn little which could be of any future benefit from previous mistakes, and go on to repeat those mistakes time and time again...using blame, combined with denial, to justify why we find ourselves back in similar situations or circumstances (abusive relationships).

 In any relationship breakdown, no matter what the situation or outcome, there needs to be an honest appraisal (after the pain of loss has subsided), self-analysis, serious soul searching and time alone...and not jumping straight back into another relationship before we have come to grips with our own issues.
 Using more 'I' or 'me' statements and less 'you' or 'they' statements.

 There is a virtue that often gets pushed aside by ill-feeling and resentment...forgiveness.
 Many think forgiveness applies only to the perpetrator and that they do not deserve it, but, if honesty and accountability come to the fore, then we must all accept some degree of blame for what has transpired...even in most cases of domestic violence.

 Is it good enough to hold only one person responsible, and so, accountable?